ashna-g51/Snake-Game/README.md

 # Snake-Game
-Snake Game using Arduino Nano and 8x8 LED Matrix
+Snake Game using ATMega32 and 8x8 LED Matrix